-- " No mitigation required. - " Site environmental officer must report any unexpected finds of archaeological material, fossil bone or human remains to relevant authority.
+- " No mitigation required. - " Site environmental officer must report any unexpected finds of archaeological

+material, fossil bone or human remains to relevant authority.

+Cumulative Impacts:

+N/a

+Residual Impacts:

+N/a

 No significant impacts on heritage sites are expected occur as a result of the construction of the proposed power line.
 Both Alternative A and the sub-alternative are considered to be equally suitable for the proposed activity in heritage terms.
 Therefore, there is no preference from a heritage perspective.